Introduction to Networking 101 (TCP/IP/UDP/LAN/WAN/Hub Switch Router/3-way Handshake)

 Hubs, Switches, and Routers are used to connect networks.

-Hub — connect all of your network devices together on an internal network. a device that has multiple ports that accepts Ethernet connections from network devices.
+Hub — connect all of your network devices together on an internal network.
+A device that has multiple ports that accept Ethernet connections from network devices.
 Does not filter data.
 Data comes to one port then data is copied to all other ports. (security concerns and unnecessary concerns)

 - only detects that a device is physically connected to it